Factors that may increase the risk of developing bipolar disorder or act as a trigger for the first episode include:

 Conditions that commonly occur with bipolar disorder

 If you have bipolar disorder, you may also have another health condition that's diagnosed before or after your diagnosis of bipolar disorder.
-Such conditions need to be diagnosed and treated because they may worsen existing bipolar disorder.
+Such conditions need to be diagnosed and treated because they may worsen existing bipolar disorder or make treatment less successful.
 They include:

 - Anxiety disorders.
-Examples include post-traumatic stress disorder (PTSD), social phobia and generalized anxiety disorder.
+Examples include social anxiety disorder and generalized anxiety disorder.

 - Attention-deficit/hyperactivity disorder (ADHD).
 ADHD has symptoms that overlap with bipolar disorder.
 For this reason, bipolar disorder can be difficult to differentiate from ADHD.
 Sometimes one is mistaken for the other.
 In some cases, a person may be diagnosed with both conditions.